-This disease occurs in Europe; the pathogen was apparently introduced from northeastern North America, where it does not cause disease, to the UK shortly before 1945, when it was first noticed there.
+This disease heretofore occurred only in Europe.
+The pathogen was apparently introduced from the Great Lakes region of North America, where it does not cause disease, to the UK shortly before 1945, when it was first noticed there.
+It has since spread through much of Europe.
+However, it has recently been found causing disease in the Pacific Northwest region of North America (see Emerging epidemic below).

 Known as Rußrindenkrankheit in German, it should not be confused with sooty-bark canker of aspen.
 It’s interesting that these diseases have similar names, because it is for entirely different reasons.
 The ‘soot’ in the aspen disease is decomposed inner bark that fragments to dust.
 That of the maple disease refers to the incredible masses of airborne conidia released when the outer bark falls away.
 The conidia are a risk to forest workers around the dead and diseased trees, requiring mitigation.

-- A. platanoides (Norway maple in English, Spitzahorn in German), and
+- A. platanoides.
+Norway maple in English, Spitzahorn in German.

-- A. negundo (box elder or Manitoba maple in North America, ashleaf maple in the UK, Eschen-Ahorn in German).
+- A. negundo.
+Box elder or Manitoba maple in North America, ashleaf maple in the UK, Eschen-Ahorn in German.
+Although its natural distribution overlaps with that of Cryptostroma corticale in North America, it is known to be attacked only in Europe.

 Cryptostroma corticale is the pathogen (this nice-sounding name means roughly “hidden stroma in the bark”).
 It was originally described in London, Ontario in 1898.

 Increase in disease frequency following hot and dry summers has been widely observed.
-Some would even say that disease occurs only with such conditions .
+Some have even said that disease occurs only with such conditions [13, 17].
 Soon after its introduction to Britain, the disease was most severe following hot summers of 1947, 1948, and 1955 .
 This suggests that host stress from such conditions increases susceptibility.
 However, the fungus grows in culture and in the host much faster at 25 C than at 10 C , so the pathogen is also favored directly by warm conditions.

 Although it had been suggested that a threshold for disease outbreaks was at least one month of the summer (June/July/August) reaching a monthly average of daily maximum temperature of 23 C, Cech noted that many places in Europe reach that threshold most of the time.
 He and others determined that the 23 C threshold applies better to the mean monthly temperature.
 For example, an outbreak in Gänserndorf (see Distribution and Damage below) followed 2015, when July and August exceeded that threshold.